robertasdvarionas/Marketing-Analytics-EDA/README.md

 ![alt text](https://raw.githubusercontent.com/robertasdvarionas/Marketing-Analytics-EDA/refs/heads/main/Related%20Images/Marketing%20Exploratory%20Data%20Analysis_page-0001.jpg)
 ![alt text](https://raw.githubusercontent.com/robertasdvarionas/Marketing-Analytics-EDA/refs/heads/main/Related%20Images/Marketing%20Exploratory%20Data%20Analysis_page-0002.jpg)

-In this project I have applied SQL to clean up the data and Power BI to create a dashboard in order to understand and visualise what trends and insights can be found from the dataset.
+In this project I have used **Microsoft SQL Server Management Studio** to clean up the data and **Power BI** to create a dashboard in order to understand and visualize what trends and insights can be found from the dataset.

 From those insights we can conclude that: